A checklist for expanding your ecommerce business overseas

 Find out the preferred payment method in your target market and how to offer it on your website.

-Here's a good resource on the dos and don’ts of packaging with Australia Post.
+Here's a good resource on the dos and don’ts of packaging with Australia Post

 Have you decided how to handle overseas returns and refunds?

-Look at return policies of similar businesses and consult a professional in Consumer Law to make sure your business is compliant with Australian laws as well as relevant international ones.
+Take a look at return policies of similar businesses and consult a professional in Consumer Law to make sure your business is compliant with Australian laws as well as relevant international ones.

 Do you have local support to help your business expand internationally?